BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

 The Lindenhof is a popular spot for locals to bring their lunch and enjoy a quick break from the hustle and bustle of the city.
-And while it may be too chilly to sit on the benches for too long during the winter months, the stunning views are still worth the trip.
+While it may be too chilly to sit on the benches for too long during the winter months, the stunning views are still worth the trip.

 View over Zurich in winter Arzo Travels